uglyog/clientside-haml-js/README.markdown

 ## Unescaped Lines

-Any line starting with an exclamation (ignoring whitespace), is skipped over by the parser and copied as is to the output buffer.
-This allows lines which make cause parsing issues to be included in the output.
+Any line starting with an exclamation is skipped over by the parser and copied as is to the output buffer.
+This allows lines which may cause parsing issues to be included in the output.